 1x | Micro SD card 64GB Buy at Amazon |

-Create share folder
+Create shared folder

-Install and activate DLNA Server
+Install and activate DLNA server

-In order to be able to use the DLNA server, you must first activate it.
+To be able to use the DLNA server, you must first activate it.

 - services

-and the subpoint
+and the sub-pin

 - MiniDLNA